This post may contain affiliate links. Please read our disclosure policy.

 Taste: It tastes very decent like regular steamed buns.
 It’s not 100% like regular steamed buns (it can’t be when there’s no gluten!), but it certainly is very close and I’m happy with the result

-Texture: Finally it has that soft and fluffy texture where I can actually tear the buns without it breaking apart because it was so hard and dry
+Texture: Finally it has that soft and fluffy texture where I can tear the buns without it breaking apart because it was so hard and dry

 Difficulty level: Medium